ryanwoconnor/faq.twin.villas/rusticretreat-poolrules.md

 ## Rustic Retreat - Pool Rules

-Information for the pool at our Airbnb Listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/rusticretreatct)
+Information for the pool at our listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/rusticretreatct)

 {% include poolrules.html %}